papajarv/Deathmarch-Witcher-TRPG/README.md

 # Death March — an unofficial Witcher TRPG system for Foundry VTT

-Death March is a from-scratch Foundry VTT v14 system for The Witcher TRPG.
+Death March is an UNOFFICIAL from-scratch Foundry VTT v14 system for The Witcher TRPG.

 Playing Witcher on Foundry used to mean a clunky and barren base system plus a pile of community modules held together with hope.
 This is all of it in one place: the rules, the interface, the GM tools, and a good amount of homebrew.